Aurora in Sydney

 Who It's Best For

-Active cruisers: The Crystal Pool has a retractable glass roof that is closed in cold weather, allowing swimmers, as well as those chilling out in the whirlpools, to enjoy their sport in all climates — handy during cruises to the Baltic and Norwegian fjords.
+Active Cruisers: The Crystal Pool has a retractable glass roof that is closed in cold weather, allowing swimmers, as well as those chilling out in the whirlpools, to enjoy their sport in all climates — handy during cruises to the Baltic and Norwegian fjords.
 There’s also a sports court with a golf simulator.

 Anglophiles: It's easy to get immersed in British culture on this ship, where you can sit down to afternoon tea with scones and clotted cream and jam, or order a pint from a pub with more than 70 British beers.